Technigo/project-labyrinth/README.md

 # Project Labyrinth

-The challenge for this week was to merge all of the knowledge within redux and react that we´ve learned so far -and create a maze.
+This labyrinth app is created by me and Naushin Malik.

+The goal for this week is to build a project which uses the API specified, to build a frontend which gives the user control over what to do next, in the form of a text-based adventure, provided by a backend.

+Based on the choice (Go East or Go South etc.), the state of the game (where the player is) will update.
+Then, a new description and set of actions can be displayed to the player.

+This project's backend is designed so that there is some delay until the request returns from the server.
+Using thunks is a good way of making sure that the user doesn't do another action until the response is received from the server.

-Me and Naushin worked in a pair, together with live-share, in VS code.
-We planned our project in jamboard and followed it, throughout the process of coding.
+We planned our project in jamboard and followed it throughout the whole process of coding.

-## The problem
+## The challenge

-We had a couple of "bumps on the road", mostly regarding styled components.
-But we worked some of it out together -and by reaching out to team-members and stackoverflow, we managed to solve all of our styling issues.
+How to make reusable components
+How to set up Lotties with react, as a loader
+Async actions
+Using thunks and redux to build the communication with the backend

-If we had ore time, we would have added useHistory and displayed the users steps and path through the maze.
+(If we had more time, we would have added useHistory and displayed the users steps and path through the maze)

 ## View it live